MG Software.

 Frequently asked questions

-IoT security is a significant concern.
-Many IoT devices have limited compute power for encryption, are rarely updated, and use default passwords.
-Best practices include: network segmentation, end-to-end encryption, regular firmware updates, device identity management, and applying the least privilege principle.
-In 2026, regulations like the EU Cyber Resilience Act mandate minimum security standards.
+IoT security is a significant and well-documented concern.
+Many devices ship with limited compute power for encryption, rarely receive firmware updates, and use default passwords.
+Best practices include network segmentation to isolate IoT traffic, end-to-end TLS encryption, regular over-the-air firmware updates, device identity management via X.509 certificates, and applying the least privilege principle.
+Regulations like the EU Cyber Resilience Act now mandate minimum security standards for connected devices sold in Europe.

 Related articles